msc94/coding_assistant/README.md

 - `--print-chunks`/`--print-reasoning` Control live stream and reasoning display in the TUI.
 - `--shell-confirmation-patterns` Ask for confirmation before running matching shell commands.
 - `--tool-confirmation-patterns` Ask for confirmation before running matching tools.
-- `--no-truncate-tools` List of regex patterns for tools whose output should not be truncated.
 - `--wait-for-debugger` Wait for a debugger (debugpy) to attach on port 1234.

 Run `coding-assistant --help` to see all options.